noiseprotocol/noise_spec/noise.md

       <- e, ee, s, es
       -> s, se

-The `Noise_XX` pattern is used for an initial **full handshake** if the parties haven't communicated before, after which the initiator can cache the responder's static public key.
+The `Noise_XX` pattern is used for a **full handshake** if the parties haven't communicated before, after which the initiator can cache the responder's static public key.

 The `Noise_IK` pattern is used for a **zero-RTT handshake**.

-The `Noise_XXfallback` is used if the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing a static key).
-In this case the responder will initiate a new **fallback handshake** using the `Noise_XXfallback` pattern, which is identical to `Noise_XX` except the ephemeral public key from the first `Noise_IK` message is used as a pre-message public key.
+The `Noise_XXfallback` pattern is used if the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing a static key).
+In this case the responder will switch to a **fallback handshake** using `Noise_XXfallback`, which is identical to `Noise_XX` except the ephemeral public key from the first `Noise_IK` message is used as the initiator's pre-message.

 9.4.
 Handshake indistinguishability